UTXO vs Account Based

 UTXO

-UTXO has certain characteristics that often aren't noticeable to end users interacting through an app.
-However, when developing an app, you must decide how you handle UTXO management and allocation.
-For example, when displaying a wallet balance, most end users likely don't care to see their individual UTXO - they probably just want to see what their total balance is.
+When developing an app, you must decide how you handle UTXO management and allocation.
+For example, when displaying a wallet balance, most end users likely don't care to see their individual UTXO - they probably just want to know what their total balance is.
 In addition, the more UTXO a transaction has, the more complex it is, so you must account for UTXO allocations within transactions.
-Conceptually, this isn't too different than deciding what bills and coins to use in a transaction when paying with cash.
+Conceptually, this isn't too different than deciding which bills and coins to use when transacting with cash.

 Account Based